 In March 2015, a diverse group of contributors got together to come up with creative ways to visualise the health of the Internet using RIPE Atlas open measurements data.
 It was the first RIPE Atlas hackathon.
 Impressive results were hacked together by programmers, designers and operators during an intensive weekend of work and fun in Amsterdam.
 In this article we celebrate hackathon achievements, document and promote hackathon results, create a memento for participants and report in detail for the benefit of the rest of the community.

-This article is the next in a series that explains the main changes we're making to the RIPE NCC website as part of the website redesign project.
+This article is the third in a series that explains the main changes we're making to the RIPE NCC website as part of the website redesign project.
 Now that we're just a few days away from the launch on 13 April, we wanted to give you a sneak peek of the new visual design, and explain some of the back-end changes we made in order to support it.